emoriarty/blog/src/pages/beyond-merge/index.md

 Now, let’s say we change and commit the *README* file.
 Then work again in the previous file a commit with the *fixup* option again.
-The resulting log should look like the picture below.
+The resulting log should look like the figure below.

 ```bash
 1e0118e (HEAD -> A) fixup! fixup! fixup!
 New A file